How Do I Manage Type 1 Diabetes During Travel?

 When packing your medication and supplies, always aim to bring more than you think you’ll need.
 Pack your insulin and other temperature-sensitive supplies in an insulated bag or cooler to maintain their efficacy.
 Store them between 36°F and 46°F (2°C and 8°C) to prevent spoilage.
 It’s a good practice to carry a letter from your healthcare provider explaining your need for insulin and other supplies, especially when traveling internationally.

-See also What Are The Best Apps For Managing Type 1 Diabetes?
+See also What Are The Early Signs Of Type 1 Diabetes?

 Carrying a Medical ID